unifly-aero/keycloak-sms-authenticator-sns/README.md

 #### Proxy

-To use Twilio integration over a proxy, pass environment variable "HTTPS_PROXY_TWILIO" with value the proxy url (for example http://myproxy.com:12324).
+To use Twilio integration over a proxy, pass environment variable "TWILIO_HTTPS_PROXY" with value the proxy url (for example http://myproxy.com:12324).
 A proxy that requires authentication is not yet supported.